aip-dev/site-generator/README.md

 This is essentially split into three parts:

-- Python code (`aip_site/`):
+- Python code (`aep_site/`):
-  - The majority of the code is models (`aip_site/models/`) that represent the fundamental concept of an AIP site.
+  - The majority of the code is models (`aep_site/models/`) that represent the fundamental concept of an AEP site.
 These are rolled up into a singleton object called `Site` that is used everywhere.
 All models are [dataclasses][] that get sent to templates.
-  - There is also a publisher class (`aip_site/publisher.py`) that is able to slurp up a repo of AIPs and build a static site.
+  - There is also a publisher class (`aep_site/publisher.py`) that is able to slurp up a repo of AEPs and build a static site.
-  - There is some server code (`aip_site/server.py`) that can run a development server.
+  - There is some server code (`aep_site/server.py`) that can run a development server.
   - All remaining files are thin support code to avoid repeating things in or between the above.